Notice of Distraint Issued By The HMRC.

-Various methods are adopted Collecting Debts.
-A “Notice of distraint” by HMRC is a tool used more and more to put pressure on companies to pay.
+Various methods, however, have been adopted for Collecting Debts.
+A “Notice of distraint“.
+The HMRC use more and more, putting pressure on companies to then pay.
 So, ensure you comprehend the implications of the document.

-A common perception is that the HMRC are hostile’ (Not Physically) in their strategy for collecting overdue monies.
+A common perception remains that the HMRC are hostile’ (Not Physically) in their strategy for collecting overdue monies.

-Before a HMRC officer visits your business premises, a notification by post advising your business is overdue is sent.
-Therefore, when a Bailiff or HMRC officer arrives with a HMRC “Notice of Distraint“, then it can come as no surprise, as the company has had a warning in writing.
+Before an HMRC officer visits your business premises, they send a notification by post, advising you, the tax remains overdue.
+Therefore, when a Bailiff or HMRC officer arrives at your business with a “Notice of Distraint“, then it can come as no surprise, as the company has had a warning in writing.

 Therefore, once you receive the letter, contact the HMRC and “START TALKING.”

-Your company has a distraint served on it.
+Your company has a Notice of Distraint Issued By The HMRC served on it.

-Contact the HMRC immediately.
-They may remove it if you enter serious negotiations.
+Once in receipt of distraint, contact the HMRC immediately.
+They may remove it if you enter into negotiations.
 Do not avoid it.
-If you wish, seek independent advice from an independent Licensed Insolvency Practitioner.
+If you wish, seek independent advice from an independent licensed insolvency practitioner.
 The HMRC is determined when collecting money.
-Soon a HMRC distraint officer will be at your premises to take an inventory of assets.
+Soon an HMRC distraint officer will be at your premises to take an inventory of assets.
 They will if forced, sell them to pay for the Overdue Tax via a public auction.